Starmer and Macron to discuss ‘united leadership’ supporting Kyiv on Trump visit

 Some European leaders and opposition figures have openly condemned Mr Trump’s remarks about Ukraine and Sir Keir has faced pressure to challenge the president when he visits Washington.

-At the weekend, he and his Cabinet warned a weak peace deal would cause damage far beyond Ukraine, saying that including a US security guarantee to deter Russia attacking again is in America’s own interest.
+At the weekend, Sir Keir and his Cabinet warned that a weak peace deal would cause damage far beyond Ukraine, saying that including a US security guarantee to deter Russia from attacking again is in Washington’s own interest.

 Speaking at the Scottish Labour conference in Glasgow on Sunday, the Prime Minister said: “Nobody wants the bloodshed to continue, least of all the Ukrainians.